pellyadolfo/bookstore-springboot/README.md

 Features:

-* Built on Spring Data with Hibernate
+* Built on Spring Data JPA with Hibernate

 * H2 embedded in memory Database